arpityadav8303/Store-Rating/README.md

 ## Features

 ### User Roles
-- **System Administrator**: Can manage users, stores, and view platform statistics
-- **Normal User**: Can browse stores, submit ratings, and manage their profile
-- **Store Owner**: Can view ratings for their store and analytics
+System Administrator: Can manage users, stores, and view platform statistics Normal User: Can browse stores, submit ratings, and manage their profile Store Owner: Can view ratings for their store and analytics

 ### Key Functionalities